Reality-Check-Inc/Chameleon/README.md

 # Chameleon
-Xamarin component for the popular iOS framework Chameleon.
+Xamarin component for Chameleon, a lightweight, yet powerful, color framework for iOS.